mence/workstation-builder/README.md

 ## Development

-Currently this script is built in Bash.
+Currently these scripts are built in Bash.

 Linting is done with [shellcheck](https://github.com/koalaman/shellcheck).